-As in the non super case, the superalgebra $C^\infty(\C^2)\otimes\wedge(\theta, \pi)$ admits a deformation with parameter $\hbar$.
-We focuss exclusively on the deformation of the Grassmann algebra $\wedge(\theta,\pi)$.
-Mimicking the procedure with the even variables, we get a non commutative superalgebra with generators $\Theta$ and $\Pi$ satisfying the commutation rules which is the algebra of the fermionic quantum oscillator with its creation and destruction operators.
+Let us focuss now on the deformation of the Grassmann algebra $\wedge[\theta,\pi]$.
+Mimicking the procedure with the even variables, we get a non commutative superalgebra with generators $\Theta$ and $\Pi$ satisfying the commutation rules which is the algebra of the odd quantum oscillator with its creation and destruction operators.
 From them, one can construct the Hilbert space and the quantum observables.

 There is a linear change of variables which shows that this algebra is isomorphic to the Clifford algebra $C(1,1)$ \cite{bm,llf,ll}: \beq[\Gamma,\Gamma]_+=\hbar \, \rid ,\qquad [\Upsilon,\Upsilon]_+=-\hbar \, \rid ,\qquad [\Gamma,\Upsilon]_+=0\,.\eeq The key point here is the symmetry of the super Poisson bracket.